Deploy Self-Hosted

 System Requirements

 Your deployment system needs Docker version 20.10 or later and Docker Compose version 2.0 or later installed and operational.
-The host machine should have at least 4 CPU cores (8 recommended), 8GB RAM (16GB recommended), and 100GB of SSD storage for application data and logs.
+The host machine should have at least 4 CPU cores, 8GB RAM and 100GB of storage for application data and logs.
 A stable internet connection with low latency is essential for MPC coordination and blockchain interactions.

 Network Configuration